Hitachi Construction Machinery

 Hitachi Construction Machinery Co., Ltd. (日立建機株式会社) is a Japanese construction equipment company which is into the manufacturing, sales and service of construction machinery, transportation machinery, and other machines and devices.
-It is a subsidiary of the Hitachi Group.
+As of August 2022, Hitachi, from which the company was spun off in 1970, owns 25.4% of the total shares.

 History

 Hitachi Construction Machinery Co., Ltd. was established in 1970, and was involved in the production of Japan's first mechanical excavator.
 The company has now become a major construction equipment manufacturer in the world, and it is listed on the Nikkei 225.

 In January 2022, the parent company, Hitachi, sold 26 percent of its remaining 51% stake to Itochu Corp.